gliderlabs/logspout/README.md

 ## Getting logspout

-Logspout is a very small Docker container (14MB virtual, based on busybox), so you can just pull it from the index:
+Logspout is a very small Docker container (14MB virtual, based on [Alpine](https://github.com/gliderlabs/docker-alpine)).
+Pull the latest release from the index:

-	$ docker pull progrium/logspout
+	$ docker pull gliderlabs/logspout:latest

+You can also download and load a specific version:

+	$ curl -s dl.gliderlabs.com/logspout/v2.tgz | docker load

 ## Using logspout